 Photography for the new Lonely Planet book Beautiful World Rufous hummingbirds, seen here feeding on nectar at Huntington Beach, California, are just long, but the hyperactive birds migrate across North America.

-Photography for the new Lonely Planet book Beautiful World The Dolomites South Tyrol, Italy Millions of years ago the pale peaks and pinnacles of the Dolomites lay on the seabed; now they are among the world's most distinctive mountainscapes.
+The Dolomites – South Tyrol, Italy Millions of years ago the pale peaks and pinnacles of the Dolomites lay on the seabed; now they are among the world’s most distinctive mountainscapes Credit: Michele Galli/Getty Images

 Lantern festival – Chiang Mai, Thailand Yi Peng, Chiang Mai’s version of the Thai festival Loi Krathong, takes place during a full moon in November and sees many hundreds of lanterns launched into the night sky Credit: Athit Perawongmetha/Getty Images